Ecryptic-exe/Poopenguin/Pooping Penguin/README.md

 A message matches a set if any of its keywords appear as a case-insensitive substring.
 If several sets match, one is picked at random; then a random response from that set is sent.

-## What changed from the original vto.py

-- Split the single ~1000-line file into cogs by responsibility (see layout above) instead of one giant `on_message()` + flat list of `@bot.command()`.
-- Centralised the `"X" if language == 'english' else "Y"` pattern into `i18n.t()`.
-- Replaced the hardcoded keyword/copypasta `if/elif` chain with data-driven
-  keyword sets (`data/keyword_sets.json`) manageable at runtime via `!keyword`, instead of requiring a code change + redeploy.
-- Fixed a small bug in the help menu: the Previous/Next/Close button labels used to be decided once at class-definition time from whatever the *default* guild's language was, so every server saw the same button language regardless of their own `!lang` setting.
-They're now set per-instance from the language actually passed in.
-- Everything else (vote flow, autoreact, repeat-echo, permissions model) is behaviourally the same as before.